-- 8. Encourage the USFS and the BLM to continue current fuels reduction activities at the landscape scale with an emphasis of restoration of low intensity fire regime and creating strategic fuel breaks that will enhance local fire suppression efforts and utilize "natural" fuel breaks where feasible (such as orchards, ridgetops, highways, rock outcrops and irrigated pastures.) - 9.
-Encourage the consideration of the CWPP Hazard Reduction Priorities in agency partner planning efforts as they are amended in the future.
-Encourage similar activities on other public lands adjacent to private ownership within the CWPP area as the risk assessment and prioritization process continues. - 10.
-Encourage similar activities within the Truckee area in coordination with the Placer Fire Alliance so that there is a comprehensive strategy for the entire Truckee Fire Protection District.
-Include the currently developing Truckee CWPP into the Countywide CWPP document as an appendix upon its completion and approval. - 11.
-Identify, maintain or develop safe areas, shelters, and staging locations as a base for firefighting operations.
-Educate the public about the need for early evacuation once orders are given.
-Also educate residents about the potential for "fire entrapment" and the steps they may take to identify safety zones, or in the event fire has blocked the evacuation route, to shelter in place to help residents survive a catastrophic wildfire. - 12.
-Encourage adjacent landowners and agencies to perform complementary treatments on their land through ongoing collaboration in the public planning process and inviting neighboring private landowners to participate in Fire Safe Council meetings. - 13.
-Ensure that current regulations governing fuel reduction and road maintenance along creeks, wetlands and lakeshores will be adhered to and made available to interested parties.
-All fuels treatments will adhere to California Forest Practices Rules and all CEQA requirements for private lands and the NEPA for public lands. - 14.
-Continue to pursue biomass conversion technology for opportunities to implement biomass utilization in the CWPP area and region wide as part of fuel reduction projects with neighboring Fire Safe Councils and federal partners.
+- 7.8.
+Encourage the USFS and the BLM to continue current fuels reduction activities at the landscape scale with an emphasis of restoration of low intensity fire regime and creating strategic fuel breaks that will enhance local fire suppression efforts and utilize "natural" fuel breaks where feasible (such as orchards, ridgetops, highways, rock outcrops and irrigated pastures)...) - 8-9 Encourage the consideration of the CWPP Hazard Reduction Priorities in the USFS

+Tahoe National Forest 5 year Action Plan and Forest Plan Revision processagency partner planning efforts as it is they are amended in the future.
+Encourage similar activities on other state and federalpublic lands adjacent to private ownership within the CWPP area as the risk assessment and prioritization process continues. - 9.10.
+Encourage similar activities within the Truckee area in coordination with the Placer Fire Safe Council Alliance so that there is a comprehensive strategy for the entire Truckee Fire Protection District.
+Include the currently developing Truckee CWPP into the Countywide CWPP document as an appendix upon its completion and approval. - 10.11.
+Develop and Identify, maintain or develop safe areas, shelters, and staging locations as a base for fire fighting firefighting operations.
+Investigate whether Educate the shelter in place concept is relevantpublic about the need for this climate and fire

+- behavior.
+Potentially test its application in one community in the central Sierras before advocating its larger use (Example: Alta Sierra Two community currently being built as a-early evacuation once orders are given.
+Also educate residents about the potential "Safe Zone" for sheltering through a large conflagration). "fire entrapment" and the steps they may take to identify safety zones, or in the event fire has blocked the evacuation route, to shelter in place to help residents survive a catastrophic wildfire. - 11.12.
+Encourage adjacent landowners and agencies to perform complementary treatments on their land by being more involved through ongoing collaboration in the public planning process and inviting neighboring private landowners to participate in Fire Safe Council meetings to be held locally. - 12.13.
+Ensure that current regulations governing fuel reduction and road maintenance along creeks, wetlands and lakeshores will be compiled and made available through this CWPP implementation process.
+If regulations would prevent necessary vegetation management, community members will work with agencies for waivers or special standards, adhered to and made available to interested parties.
+All fuels treatments will adhere to California Forest Practices Rules and all CEQA requirements for private lands and the NEPA for public lands. - 13.14.
+Investigate Continue to pursue biomass conversion technology for opportunities to implement biomass utilization technology in the CWPP area and regionwide region wide as part of fuel reduction projects with neighboring Fire Safe Councils and federal partners.
 The Nevada County Biomass Task Force completed the Biomass Feasibility Study in 2014.
 A planning grant is currently underway to permit and conduct site planning for a small community scale gasification technology biomass utilization energy facility.
-The FSCNC serves as the fiscal sponsor for these efforts. - 15.
+The FSCNC serves as the fiscal sponsor for these efforts. - 14.15.
 Encourage the USFS and BLM to use active forest management practices to accomplish fuels reduction projects.
-The means the removal of biomass materials through viable commercial means (through stewardship contracts or timber sales.)
-Through active forest management, the removal of commercial timber products will have the added benefit of generating revenues to help offset the costs associated with fuel reduction projects.
+The means the removal of biomass materials through viable commercial means (through stewardship contracts or timber sales).
+Through active forest management, the removal of commercial timber products will have the added benefit of generating revenues to help off setoffset the costs associated with fuel reduction projects.
 The focus should be on reducing surface fuels, breaking-up ladder continuity, and improving the health and vigor of the remaining stands through active forest management.